geod/w4156-boilerplate/README.md

 ```

 7. Log into Github and create a github [access token](https://github.com/settings/tokens/new)
+- Enable the 'repo' scope and the 4 settings within

 8. One member of the team must now execute
 ```